ds4good/ghana-datasets/README.md

 With kind support from [dataniX](www.datanix.co.uk/blog)

 **Key**
-:white_check_mark: - Up-to-date
+:heavy_check_mark: - Up-to-date

-:white_circle: - Usable but can be improved
+:heavy_minus_sign: - Usable but can be improved

-:red_circle:  - Call for data (we need this data can you help?)
+:x:  - Call for data (we need this data can you help?)

 **How can I add to this list or make a correction**
 -----------